-Great Sales Kickoff themes can leave your team energized and ready to deliver amazing results.
-And you want the team to deliver amazing results.
+Great Sales Kickoff themes can leave your team energized and ready to deliver outstanding results.
+And you want the team to deliver excellent results.

 We’re now being confronted with concepts like Zoom fatigue.
-And facing challenges of how to stay connected in a way that still feels human and personable—even though it’s all happening through a screen from our homes.
+And facing challenges of staying connected in a way that still feels human and personable—even though it’s all happening through a screen from our homes.

 Sales kickoff themes and their importance